 Thoroughly clean your window frames to remove dirt, dust or grease.
 If there is any rust on your aluminium window frames, use soft sandpaper to smooth the surface and then clean any remaining residue.

 It is also important to ensure that you reduce the risk of other surfaces getting messy when you are applying paint.
-You will need drip sheets to protect your floors, and masking tape, and nonporous plastic sheeting to cover your windows and walls.
+You will need drip sheets to protect your floors before preparing to paint aluminium windows frames, along with masking tape, and nonporous plastic sheeting to cover your windows and walls.

 Rather than attempting to run a perfectly straight line of masking tape along the length of your window, tear off armed length strips.
 This will make it much easier to achieve a good seal around your window.
 Use the same principle to cover enough surfaces of your walls around the window frame.

-Paint does not typically take to metal surfaces without a primer.
+Paint does not typically take to metal surfaces without a primer (and painting aluminium windows is no different!).
 There are metal surfaces that are manufactured as pre-primed, but it is less hassle to just assume that your aluminium window frames will need a primer before you apply the main coats.

 With all applications, hold your can between 10 and 25cm away from the surface.
 Use multiple thin coats for each application, rather than saturating the window frame with concentrated spraying.
 Once the primer has been applied, you can move on to applying the main coats of paint.
-Once you have finished painting, clean up should be minimal.
+Once you have finished painting powder coated aluminium window frames, clean up should be minimal.

 - Remove curtains and other obstacles